New Carpet Cost and Prices 2023

 Carpet Prices Are Increasing Now!
 Primarily due to inflation and supply chain disruptions.

 These are Minimum Prices for new nylon carpet only.
-Add an additional 20% for nylon carpet ordered in 2022 due to our current economy, inflation and supply chain issues.
+Add an additional 20% for nylon carpet ordered in 2024 due to our current economic situation, inflation and supply chain issues.

 New Carpet Cost and Prices?
-Obviously, spending just $15 per yard on new carpet won’t buy you top quality carpet.
-However, if you have low foot traffic, you still can enjoy many years of use from an inexpensive nylon carpet, providing you take proper care of it.
+Obviously, spending $15 per yard on new carpet won’t buy you top-quality carpet.
+However, if you have low foot-traffic, you still can enjoy many years of use from an inexpensive nylon carpet, providing you take proper care of it.

 On the other hand, if you buy a high quality nylon carpet and don’t take proper care of it, it will certainly wear out much faster than you expect.